 The sport of flatwater or sprint canoe and kayak has been in the Olympic games since the Berlin Olympics of 1932 and was a demonstration sport prior to as early as the 1924 games in Paris.
 The distances raced in the Olympics have changed over time, as well as the number of races permitted.
 Today, men race the 1000 and 200-meter distances, women 500 and 200 meters.
 Men and women both race kayaks, and men canoe — women’s canoe has been added to the agenda in 2020 in Tokyo.
-(Nevin Harrison just won gold at the 2019 World Championships in the women’s 200M qualifying the US for a spot in 2020!)
+(Nevin Harrison won gold at the 2019 World Championships in the women’s 200M qualifying the US for a spot in the next Olympics!)

 In a Kayak, the paddler is seated and uses a double-bladed paddle pulling the blade through the water on alternate sides to propel the boat forward.
 Kayaks have a rudder to steer the boat and are more enclosed with just a cockpit open.
 Note that it is permissible to have a cover over the cockpit called a “spray skirt.”